-- 9.1 We recognise that while all children have a right to be safe, some children may be more vulnerable to abuse e.g. those with a disability, special educational need, mental health issues or those living with domestic violence or drug/alcohol abusing parents, parents mental health issues, learning disabilities, children who are in care or previously looked after, children having adverse childhood experiences etc.. - 9.2 When the school is considering excluding, either for a fixed term period or permanently, a vulnerable pupil and/or a pupil who has social care involvement is either subject to a S47 Child Protection plan/child in need plan or there are/have previously been child protection concerns, we will undertake an informed (multi-agency where other professionals are involved) risk-assessment prior to making the decision to exclude.
+- 9.1 We recognise that while all children have a right to be safe, some children may be more vulnerable to abuse e.g., those with a disability, special educational needs, mental health issues or those living with domestic violence or drug/alcohol abusing parents, parents' mental health issues, learning disabilities, children who are in care or previously looked after, children having adverse childhood experiences etc. Additional barriers can exist when recognising abuse and neglect in this group, including: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudicebased bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges

+- 9.2 When the school is considering excluding, either for a fixed term period or permanently, a vulnerable pupil/a child with additional needs and/or a pupil who has social care involvement is either subject to a S47 Child Protection plan/child in need plan or there are/have previously been child protection concerns, we will undertake an informed (multi-agency where other professionals are involved) risk-assessment prior to making the decision to exclude.
 Schools would be advised to speak to the named social worker for the child where the exclusion will be to the home to ensure that any risk is assessed and speak to Area Inclusion Partnership for support if required.
 Schools should note advice in the DFE Exclusions Guidance September 2017 Section 3.
 In situations that a looked after child is at risk of exclusion the school will notify the Virtual School.
-In the event of a one-off serious incident resulting in an immediate decision to permanently exclude, the risk assessment must be completed prior to convening a meeting of the governing board.
+In the event of a one-off serious incident resulting in an immediate decision to permanently exclude, the risk assessment must be completed prior to convening a meeting of the governing board. - 9.3 All staff have a role in preventing impairment of children's mental health/emotional wellbeing, including promoting positive mental health and identifying where students are struggling with their Mental Health.
+We regularly communicate messages to students regarding wellbeing and the promotion of positive mental health strategies through the curriculum, PSHCE and Form Time.
+Support on programmes, resources and guidance is available from the Health and Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 9.4 Concerns regarding a student's mental health/emotional wellbeing should be reported to a member of the school the safeguarding team in keeping with the school's safeguarding reporting arrangement so that students can be offered appropriate support, this may include local or national online services where appropriate.
+In addition, the school are able to make referrals to a wide range of external services to secure additional appropriate support for students, including TAMHS with the local cluster.